EveryoneDestroysTheWorld/design/general/workshop.md

 The Workshop is a place in the arena where players can modify their items and weapons for free.

 ## Attachments
 The available modifications will be based on the player's item attachments.
 Some attachments may increase some stats, while decreasing others.
-Attachments may also add new abilities to weapons, but also require a specific number of materials.
+Attachments may also add new abilities to weapons.

 Players can buy attachments from the Dreamstone Shop, earn them from badges, and find them in special stages.